 The are two primary “modes” in which you can use and view Google Finance:

-In this mode, you can look at the price of each stock, how much it has moved, its market capitalization, its volume and its low and high prices for the day.
+See the price of each stock, its movement, its market capitalization, its volume, and its low and high prices for the day.

-Using this mode, you can view the last price, average volume, market capitalization, 52-week lows and highs, P/E and earnings per share of each stock.
+View the last price, average volume, market capitalization, 52-week lows and highs, P/E, and earnings per share of each stock.
 You also have access to transactions in this mode.

 If you are not yet familiar with the platform, setting up your Google Finance portfolio can be a little confusing at first.
 Once you get your bearings, you’ll quickly find that it offers all the information and insights you need as you conduct investment-related research.

 Get our best strategies, tools, and support sent straight to your inbox.

 Making Sense of Google Finance